Goat Grazing Demonstration Project

-Large buckthorn and weedy trees were already removed from the pilot project area prior to the goats arriving.
+Back in 2018, large buckthorn and weedy trees were removed from the project area prior to the goats arriving.
 Following buckthorn removal, the area was seeded with native grasses.
-The goats were brought in for a few weeks in the fall to eat the smaller buckthorn saplings, reducing the need for herbicides.
-If successful, the goat grazing technique will be repeated for several years.
+The goats were first brought in for a few weeks during fall 2018 to eat the smaller buckthorn saplings, reducing the need for herbicides.
+The grazing process is repeated once or two times each year.
+Over time, the goal is to weaken buckthorn and and other undesirable plants through grazing and allow more desirable species to take over.

 Frequently Asked Questions